Common Questions (And Answers) About New Jersey Divorce

 This is different for every divorcing couple.
 The good news is that there are numerous ways to resolve a divorce without going to trial, including meditation and other forms of alternative dispute resolution.
 A negotiated divorce is likely to be faster, cheaper and less contentious than a litigated one, and it gives both spouses more control over the outcomes.

 Your divorce would likely need to be litigated if there are one or more issues on which you cannot reach an agreement with your spouse.
-Litigation is also necessary/appropriate in cases when there is a history of abuse or domestic violence, since the two spouses are not in a position to negotiate with one another freely and in good faith.
+Litigation is also necessary/appropriate in cases where there is a history of abuse or domestic violence since the two spouses are not in a position to negotiate with one another freely and in good faith.

-No matter how you ultimately need or want to resolve your divorce, our attorney is ready to provide full-service representation and support.
+No matter how you ultimately need or want to resolve your divorce, I am ready to provide full-service representation and support.

-Contact Us Today For Answers To Your Divorce Questions
+Contact Me Today For Answers To Your Divorce Questions

-We are based in Mount Laurel, and our lawyer, Scott J. Levine, serves clients throughout central and southern New Jersey.
-To discuss your legal options with an experienced and knowledgeable attorney in an initial consultation, contact us.
-Just call 856-234-2855 or submit an online contact form.
+I am based in Mount Laurel, and I serve clients throughout central and southern New Jersey.
+To discuss your legal options with an experienced and knowledgeable attorney in an initial consultation, contact me today.
+Just call 856-804-1752 or submit an online contact form.